CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-23-vectorization.md

      1,183,241,927      uops_executed.core_cycles_ge_1
 ```

-It looks like we have lower instruction-level parallelism (ILP) than the `modernDP_double` from earlier, but are still over 3x faster.
+It looks like we have lower instruction-level parallelism (ILP) than the `modernDP_double` benchmark from earlier.
+However, we are still over 3x faster!
 ILP isn't everything!
-We're working with a very complicated multi-variate problem.
+We're working with a very complicated multi-variate problem (CPU performance).
 This means the explination of one performance difference may give no insights into another.
 Let's take a look at the FLOPs metric group to gain some better insights.

 Here are the results from the `modernDP_double`.